Assyrian homeland: Attacks on Christians

-Following the concerted attacks on Assyrian Christians in Iraq, especially highlighted by the Sunday, August 1, 2004 simultaneous bombing of six Churches (Baghdad and Mosul) and subsequent bombing of nearly thirty other churches throughout the country, Assyrian leadership, internally and externally, began to regard the Nineveh Plain as the location where security for Christians may be possible.
+Following the concerted attacks on Assyrian Christians in Iraq, especially highlighted by the Sunday, August 1, 2004, simultaneous bombing of six Churches (Baghdad and Mosul) and subsequent bombing of nearly thirty other churches throughout the country, Assyrian leadership, internally and externally, began to regard the Nineveh Plain as the location where security for Christians may be possible.
 Schools especially received much attention in this area and in Kurdish areas where Assyrian concentrated population lives.
 In addition, agriculture and medical clinics received financial help from the Assyrian diaspora.

-As attacks on Christians increased in Basra, Baghdad, Ramadi and smaller towns. more families turned northward to the extended family holdings in the Nineveh Plain.
+As attacks on Christians increased in Basra, Baghdad, Ramadi and smaller towns more families turned northward to the extended family holdings in the Nineveh Plain.
 This place of refuge remains underfunded and gravely lacking in infrastructure to aid the ever-increasing internally displaced people population.
 From 2012, it also began receiving influxes of Assyrians from Syria owing to the civil war there.

 In August 2014 nearly all of the non-Sunni inhabitants of the southern regions of the Plains, which include Tel Keppe, Bakhdida, Bartella and Karamlesh were driven out by the Islamic State of Iraq and the Levant during the 2014 Northern Iraq offensive.
 Upon entering the town, ISIS looted the homes, and removed the crosses and other religious objects from the churches.
 The Christian cemetery in the town was also later destroyed.
 Assyrian Bronze Age and Iron Age monuments and archaeological sites, as well as numerous Assyrian churches and monasteries have been systematically vandalized and destroyed by ISIL.
 These include the ruins of Nineveh, Kalhu (Nimrud, Assur, Dur-Sharrukin and Hatra).Buchanan, Rose Troup and Saul, Heather (25 February 2015) Isis burns thousands of books and rare manuscripts from Mosul's libraries The Independent ISIL destroyed a 3,000 year-old Ziggurat.
 ISIL destroyed Virgin Mary Church, in 2015 St. Markourkas Church was destroyed and the cemetery was bulldozed.

 Soon after the beginning of the Battle of Mosul Iraqi troops advanced on Tel Keppe, but the fighting continued into 2017.
-Iraqi forces recaptured the town from ISIS on the 19th of January 2017.
+Iraqi forces recaptured the town from ISIS on 19 January 2017.